 Folk and traditional music of Belgium is closely tied to their Dutch cousins.
-Belgium is one of integral countries in European Union and one of the center of Diamond and Banking in the world.
-The language in Belgium change from region to region.
-In the north and in the Flemish region, people talks Dutch.
-In the south, in Walloon region, people speaks French and in the east people speaks German.
-Belgium also was one of brutal colonizers.
-As a result some immigrant communities from Democratic Republic of the Congo also live in Belgium.
-So Belgium is like a crossroad cultural area in Europe and it gives diversity to the folk music of this small European country.
+Belgium is part of the European Union and one of the centers of Diamonds and Banking in the world.
+The language in Belgium changes from region to region.
+In the northern and Flemish region, people speak Dutch.
+In the southern and Walloon region people speak French and in the eastern region people speak German.
+Belgium also was one of the brutal colonizers.
+As a result some immigrant communities from the Democratic Republic of Congo also live in Belgium.
+So Belgium is a crossroad of cultures in Europe which gives a diversity to its folk music.

 Today there are many folk bands in Belgium who use traditional music as their root music and mix it with other musical genres.

-Some Belgian traditional musical instruments are doedelzak, muchosa, pipasso, Schäferpfeife.
-All four are different types of bagipipe.
-Vièrlerète or tiesse di dj'va (horse head) which is a stringed instrument that produces sound by a crank-turned, rosined wheel rubbing against the strings.
+Some Belgian traditional musical instruments includes several types of bagpipes (doedelzak, muchosa, pipasso, Schäferpfeife) and the Vièrlerète or tiesse di dj'va (horse head), more commonly known as "Hurdy-gurdy" in other European countries.
+The latter is a string instrument that produces sound by a crank-turned, rosined wheel rubbing against the strings.
 The wheel functions much like a violin bow, and single notes played on the instrument sound similar to those of a violin.
-It is more common with the name “Hurdy-gurdy” in other European countries.

-Through the late 60s, traditional music became more popular with the effort of musicians like Wannes Van de Velde, Willem Vermandere, Walter De Buck.
-They also used a form of performing named “kleinkunst” in Flanders.
-The genre can be compared to the French chanson which has many influence from root folk music.
+Through the late 60s, traditional music in Flanders became more popular with the effort of musicians like Wannes Van de Velde, Willem Vermandere and Walter De Buck.
+They also used a form of performing named “kleinkunst”.
+The genre can be compared to the French chanson which has many influences from root folk music.

 Levenslied is another sub-genre of popular music in Belgium and Dutch music.
 Levenslied lyrics can be sweet or bitter, light and sentimental, but also reflective and dark, about subjects such as love, misery and far-away, sunny, exotic holiday places.
 Jan Verbraeken and Will Tura are two important Belgian musicians who used this genre of music.